mrazomej/phd/src/chapter_01/section_03_information.md

 $$
 \log_m(n) \leq k.
 $$
-In words, this means that a lower bound for the number of characters from alphabet $\mathcal{Y}$ needed to encode a character from alphabet $\mathcal{X}$ is given by $\log_m(n)$.
+In other words, this means that a lower bound for the number of characters from alphabet $\mathcal{Y}$ needed to encode a character from alphabet $\mathcal{X}$ is given by $\log_m(n)$.
 Furthermore, Eq. $\ref{eq:t_over_r}$ implies that
 $$